nDmitry/RationalAnswer.club/README.md

 The main point of interaction is the [Issues page](https://github.com/nDmitry/RationalAnswer.club/issues).

 Our CI/CD pipelines have to take all the dirty work.
-They build, test and deploy changes to production on every merge to master (only official maintainers can do it).
+They build, test and deploy changes to production on every merge to main (only official maintainers can do it).

 We also run the public [Github Project Board](https://github.com/nDmitry/RationalAnswer.club/projects/1) to track progress and develop roadmaps.